 Not a lot of businesses opt to work on a FAQ page these days.
 But with the increase in questions due to voice search, businesses ought to rethink having this page on their sites again.

 In many ways, FAQ pages are perfect for searching via voice.
-They make use of question keywords and are formatted simply with a direct answer to it.
+They make use of question keywords and are formatted simply with a direct answer to them.
 When creating these FAQ pages, you can group those related questions together but make sure it makes sense to the readers.

 People want EXACT answers to SPECIFIC questions.